 A good quality pen should not only add flair to your writing but also offer you years of reliable service.

-But what happens when Cross pen needs refill?
+But what happens when Waterman pen needs an ink refill?

 Here’s the thing: some brands take standard refill sizes, so you can buy generic or off-brand cartridges (and these are usually cheaper and of exactly the same quality), but others have specific profiles and sizes that fit only their pens.